nguyenmanhthao996tn/Arduino_PE44820/README.md

 # Hardware Setup

-To control 1 Phase Shifter in Serial mode, it requires 4 wire:
+To control 1 Phase Shifter in Serial mode, it requires 4 wires:
 - CLK
 - LE
 - SI